 Despite moving 10 miles away from the area years before, 58-year-old Lanitis is a regular who pops in throughout the week between volunteer committee meetings for a glass of iced tea.

-“I come from New England where it was more of a neighborhood and community, and that’s what Grand Central District is; you don’t find it in other places,” he says.
+“I come from New England where it was more of a neighborhood and community, and that’s what the St. Petersburg Grand Central District is; you don’t find it in other places,” he says.

 Every year Lanitis reserves a table for the big brunch during the annual St. Pete Pride parade, one of the biggest gay pride parades in the country.